howsoai/platform-installation-examples/oidc/README.md

 ## Introduction

 This guide details the process of deploying Dex as an identity provider and integrating it with Howso Platform as an OpenID Connect (OIDC) client.
-This allows Howso Platform to authenticate users using Dex, demonstrating a SSO setup, where your Identity Provider (Dex) is responsible for user authentication and many applications including Howso Platform can rely on it for user authentication.
+This allows Howso Platform to authenticate users using Dex, demonstrating a Single Sign-On (SSO) setup, where your Identity Provider (Dex) is responsible for user authentication and many applications including Howso Platform can rely on it for user authentication.

 Use the [basic helm install guide](../helm-basic/README.md) to install Howso Platform, and ensure it is running correctly.